 The papers presented at the Wallis workshop were the basis for the December 2018 special issue of Notes and Records: The Royal Society Journal of the History of Science, co-edited by me and Stephen Snobelen.
 The issue includes my own paper, “John Wallis and the Catholics: Confessional and Theological Antagonism in Wallis’s Mathematics and Philosophy“, which addresses the role of anti-Catholicism in Wallis’s reception of ideas about nature and mathematics.
 This paper was recently published online.

 I have also published articles in The Seventeenth Century and the Journal of Early Modern Studies.
 The first of these articles concerns Wallis’s use of the Bible as a historical source in matters of natural philosophy and mathematics.
 The second paper discusses a reference by Wallis to a thirteenth-century optical treatise by Robert Grosseteste, and how this relates to Wallis’s understanding of the mathematical laws of nature.
 This paper will be included in a special issue on the mathematization of natural philosophy which is due to be published in November 2018.

-My other publications include three book reviews in Metascience, available here, here, and here (the last of these co-authored with Yiftach Fehige), and a book review in Isis (with Yiftach Fehige) available here.
+My other publications include a book review in the Journal for Ecclesiastical History, available here; three book reviews in Metascience, available here, here, and here (the last of these co-authored with Yiftach Fehige); and a book review in Isis (with Yiftach Fehige) available here.
 I also wrote a report on the 2013 meeting of the Canadian Society for the History and Philosophy of Science (CSHPS) for the newsletter of the History of Science Society, available here.